 As Hurricane Harvey finally moved inland, it became a tremendous rain-making event that flooded a huge portion of southeast Texas including Houston, Beaumont and Port Arthur.
 A record 60 inches of rain fell in Jefferson County.
 Tens of thousands of homes were flooded, most of them without flood insurance.
 A quarter of a million cars and trucks were flooded.

 The Insurance Council of Texas placed insured losses on Hurricane Harvey at $19 billion, making it the costliest storm to ever hit Texas.
 The Texas Windstorm Insurance Association (TWIA) incurred approximately $1.61 billion in losses.
-The last hurricane to strike Texas was Hurricane Ike on September 13, 2008.
+The last hurricane to strike Texas prior to Harvey was Hurricane Ike on September 13, 2008.
 Until Harvey took the top spot, Ike had been the costliest storm in the state with $12 billion in insured losses.

 The Insurance Council of Texas (ICT) premiered its new documentary on Hurricane Harvey (watch it above) before 1,000 first responders at this year’s Coastal Bend Hurricane Conference in Robstown.
 The video describes the catastrophic damage and the people who lived through the costliest storm in Texas history.

 Watch a condensed version of our Hurricane Harvey video below.